CeruleanOwl/CeruleanOwl.github.io/docs/enhancementthree.md

 ![MongoDB Performance](Pictures/EnhancementThreePerformance.png)

-MongoDB compass was also paired with MONGOSH for managing security of the system, which will be showcased later.
-MongoDB compass has monitoring capabilities for performance of the database, logs of it’s uses, and user tracking built into the GUI for easier to access user controls and pairs with MONGOSH for its security capabilities and groups/user creation.
+MongoDB compass was also paired with MONGOSH for managing the security of the system, which will be showcased later.
+MongoDB compass has monitoring capabilities for the performance of the database, logs of its uses, and user tracking built into the GUI for easier-to-access user controls and pairs with MONGOSH for its security capabilities and groups/user creation.

-The next step for the enhancement was connecting the Jupyter Notebook dashboard to the database, which require a list of dependencies to function:
+The next step for the enhancement was connecting the Jupyter Notebook dashboard to the database, which requires a list of dependencies to function:

 * Dash
 * Numpy